fossasia/wp-rotatingtweets/readme.txt

 == Changelog ==
 = 1.3.14 =
 Fixes accents in hashtags (hopefully).
+Adds beta of search to the API.
+Adds new format of Tweet display.

 = 1.3.13 =
 Strips `@` from screen names to avoid API problems.